SchlossLab/severe-CDI/paper/paper.md

 Since the severity labels are imbalanced with different frequencies of severity for each definition, we calculated balanced precision, the precision expected if the labels were balanced.
-The balanced precision and Area under the balanced precision-recall curve (AUBPRC) were calculated with Equations 1 and 7 from Wu et al. (2021).
+The balanced precision and the area under the balanced precision-recall curve (AUBPRC) were calculated with Equations 1 and 7 from Wu et al. (2021).

 ## Code availability